UnCoqui/TA100-GitFlowWebsite/7_PullRequestReview.md

 Ask another team member to review your pull request.
 If you have the reviewed someone's pull request already, please make sure to give someone else a chance to review a pull request.

+### What to Review?
+When asked to review a pull request, navigate to Git Hub and click on Pull Requests.
+Find the pull request you were asked to review and click on the pull request title.

 When you click on "to check".

 <img src="images/pullRequestReview.jpg" width="60%" length="60%">